 By Jenn Bovee, LCSW, CRADC, CCHt, EMDR Trained

-For help with any mental health issue, you may contact The Mental Wellness Center at 309-807-5077 or e-mail info@TheMentalWellnessCenter.com.
-Their office is located at 202 N. Prospect, Suite 205 in Bloomington.
-They are invested in empowering you to return to — or achieve, possibly for the first time ever — a state of complete mental wellness.
+For more information on any mental health related issues, please contact The Mental Wellness Center, Inc. at 309-807-5077 or email us at info@TheMentalWellnessCenter.com.Our office is located at 202 N. Prospect Road, Suite 205, Bloomington, IL 61704.
+We are invested in helping you achieve—or return to —a complete state of mental wellness.